Kanye West is an iconic rapper from Chicago, Illinois. Not too long ago, he released his seventh studio album, entitled, “The Life of Pablo“.

 On the ninth track, West realizes that he’s at war with himself.
 The old Kanye, known for chopping up soul records is fighting against the new Kanye that everyone hates.
 But Kanye wants to go back to being sweet again if that’s even possible.
 His multiple egos are fighting for control over the ‘real’ Kanye.

-West doesn’t stare in the mirror too long.
+West doesn’t stare in the mirror for too long.
 On the tenth track, redemption happens.
-Chris Brown, disguised as an angel, comes to West’s aid by providing a much-needed light.
+Chris Brown, disguised as an angel, comes to West’s aid by providing much-needed light.

 Miraculously, the sun emerges from the shade, a bird flies out its cage, and a nostalgic feeling is felt.